Collection of Data

 Please take note that your user name, e-mail address, or other submissions that you make on this site may contain your real name or other personally identifiable information and, as a result, may appear on this site.
 Like many websites, we may also automatically receive general information that is contained in our server log files such as your IP address and cookie information.
 Information about how advertising may be served on this site (if at all) is set forth below.

 Editing or Deleting Your Account Information

 We provide you with the ability to edit the information in your user account information that you provided to us in registration by using your personal page configuration area.
 You may request deletion of your user account by contacting us.
-Content or other data that you may have provided to us and that is not contained within your user account, such as posts that

 Social Media Code of Conduct